 People with healthy nail plates may not see damage when these peel off base coats are used according to directions.
 However, if the nail plate is already damaged, these peelable nail coatings can worsen existing damage.
 If the nail plates becomes dry-appearing or small white spots develop on the surface of the plate, then I would recommend that the wearer discontinue use and/or reevaluate how they are using these products.

-These types of basecoats are more likely to worsen existing nail surface damage.
-But it is very common that people ignore directions, do it “their way”.
+These types of base coats are more likely to worsen existing nail surface damage.
+But it is very common that people ignore directions and do it “their way”.
 Then they blame the product when it doesn’t work.
 This can also be a problem.

 Wearers will likely notice decreased wear time.
-In other words, they won’t get long term wear and these basecoats are likely to shorter wear time by as much as 50%.
+In other words, they won’t get long term wear and these base coats are likely to shorten wear time by as much as 50%.
 Often those who uses these types of products are people who want to change their nail color often and doing so can also increase nail damage.
 Changing nail polish daily is trouble waiting to happen, and should not be done. ~Doug Schoon, Nail Structure and Product Chemistry

 Better Than Acetone?